sc0ttj/tea/README.md

   - NodeJS - show test results in the terminal
   - CI environments - show results in the terminal
 - supports the following CLI options:
+  - `--quiet`: only show failing tests
   - `--fail-fast`: exit after the first failing test
-  - `--quiet`: only show failing tests
   - `--verbose`: show expected/actual for all tests (including passing tests)
   - `--format=console|tap|debug`: the format of the test results
+  - `--no-indent`: don't indent grouped results (useful if passing test results to a TAP-format prettifier)

 ## Installation